 - There must be evidence of the improvement attributed to the project

 Applicants will be assessed on the basis of demonstrating:

 The criteria as listed above should be used to focus applications.
 Written supporting evidence from colleagues or supervisors may help strengthen an application but is not mandatory.
-Application forms should be submitted to ASME by 23:59hrs, 27th March 2023.
-Applications will be independently scored by a panel of independent markers according to the scoring criteria and comments gathered and fed back to candidates.
-The highest-scoring applicant(s) will be invited to present at the ASME ASM Birmingham in July 2023.
-Successful applicants will be informed as soon as results are known, and will need to register to attend ASME’s ASM in July 2023.
+Application forms should be submitted to ASME by 23:59hrs, 27th March 2024.
+Applications will be scored by a panel of independent assessors according to the scoring criteria and comments gathered and fed back to candidates.
+The highest-scoring applicant(s) will be invited to present at the ASME ASM Warwick University.
+Coventry, UK in July 2024.
+Successful applicants will be informed as soon as results are known, and will need to register to attend ASME’s ASM in July 2024.